FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 {% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-install-app.png" alt="Install FusionAuth from DigitalOcean marketplace" class="img-fluid" figure=false %}

-On the following screen, select "Install".
-By default, this will install FusionAuth on a new Kubernetes cluster, though you can choose an existing cluster from the dropdown if you have one.
+On the next screen, select "Install".
+By default, this will install FusionAuth on a new Kubernetes cluster, but you can choose an existing cluster from the dropdown if you have one.

 {% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-select-cluster.png" alt="Select Kubernetes cluster to install FusionAuth on" class="img-fluid" figure=false %}

-You will then be taken to the cluster configuration page.
+You will be taken to the cluster configuration page.
 The default values here will work.
-You may want to choose the project to install under, and give a more readable name to the cluster.
-After that, you can scroll down to the bottom of the page and click "Create Cluster".
-Three nodes will be created in order for FusionAuth to work properly: one for the database, one for elasticsearch, and one for the FusionAuth API.
+You may want to choose the project to install under and give the cluster a more readable name.
+When you're done, scroll down to the bottom of the page and click "Create Cluster".
+Three nodes will be created so that FusionAuth works properly: one for the database, one for Elasticsearch, and one for the FusionAuth API.

 {% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-create-cluster.png" alt="Settings configuration for new Kubernetes cluster" class="img-fluid" figure=false %}

 FusionAuth may take several minutes to install.
-Once it does, you can click on the cluster name to access guides, resources, settings and more.
-Select the "Overview" panel, and click "Get Started".
-Navigate to the second step "Connecting to Kubernetes".
-There you will you find a command on the "Automated" tab, with the appropriate value for `<YOUR_CLUSTER_ID>`.
+Once installed, click on the cluster name to access guides, resources, settings, and more.
+Select the "Overview" panel and click "Get Started".
+Navigate to the second step, "Connecting to Kubernetes".
+There you will find a command on the "Automated" tab with the appropriate value for `<YOUR_CLUSTER_ID>`.

 {% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-connecting-to-kubernetes.png" alt="command line prompt to connect to your Kubernetes cluster" class="img-fluid" figure=false %}

+If you have already installed the [DigitalOcean command line tool](https://docs.digitalocean.com/reference/doctl/how-to/install/), run the following command in your terminal:

 ```sh
 doctl kubernetes cluster kubeconfig save <YOUR_CLUSTER_ID>
 ```

-Running that command in your terminal (assuming you have already installed the [DigitalOcean command line tool](https://docs.digitalocean.com/reference/doctl/how-to/install/)) should return the following.
+This command should return the following:

 ```sh
 Notice: Adding cluster credentials to kubeconfig file found in "/Users/<USERNAME>/.kube/config"